programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 [^1]: This same data can also be represented in other formats (an adjacency matrix, for example, or an adjacency list) but for the purpose of transforming static networks into dynamic ones, it can be easier to conceptualize and manipulate network data with node and edge lists.

-[^2]: This data forms the core of an ongoing project that I'm working on with my colleague Maeve Doyle, who has helped shape my thinking about temporal network analysis.
+[^2]: This data forms the core of an ongoing project that I'm working on with my colleague Maeve Doyle, who has helped shape and refine my thinking about temporal network analysis.
 It comes from a magnificent multivolume catalog of French Gothic Manuscripts written by Alison Stones.
 Stones, Alison.
 2013. *Gothic manuscripts: 1260-1320.* London: Harvey Miller Publishers.

 [^3]: Because you need to preserve temporal data associated with each edge, projecting a bimodal network into a unimodal one for temporal analysis is a little more complicated than static projection of a bimodal network.